Grid Compass: Models

-The Compass ran its own operating system, GRiD-OS.
+The Compass runs its own operating system, GRiD-OS.
 Its specialized software and high price (US$100,000–$1,000,000) meant that it was limited to specialized applications.

+Grid at first intended customers to purchase an IBM minicomputer as the "Grid Central" remote host, from which Grid Compass would download software.
+Customers were uninterested, and Grid replaced it with "Grid Server", hosting a local-area network of up to 48 Compasses and IBM PCs, and 10 remote systems.
+The Server would run both Grid and MS-DOS software, the company's first acknowledgement of PC compatibility.

 Compass

 The initial model, the 1101, was introduced in April 1982; The 1100 model designation were never released commercially, but featured in some pre-release marketing material.
 The computer was designed by British industrial designer Bill Moggridge.